There are three potential pathways into the Interventional Radiology Residency Program.

 Emory Interventional Radiology - Independent Residency:

-Please submit an application through the Electronic Residency Application Service (ERAS).
+Application is through the Electronic Residency Application Service (ERAS).

 Early Specialization in Interventional Radiology (ESIR):

-Please submit an application through the Electronic Residency Application Service (ERAS).
+Application is made through the diagnostic radiology residency program in the Electronic Residency Application Service (ERAS).

-Can I see the IR residency program requirements?
+What are the ESIR residency program requirements?

 IR/DR certification: